boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 push 0x10         ; ECX[2].
 Our Struct of ARG's is now 16 bytes long (0x10 in Hex).
 push ecx          ; ECX[1].
 The pointer to the beginning of the struct we saved is now loaded up for ECX[1]. push esi          ; ECX[0].
-This is the value we saved from creating the Socket earlier. mov ecx, esp      ; Now all that is left is to point ECX to the top of the loaded stack and let it do it's thing. int 0x80          ; System Call Interrupt 0x80 - Executes bind().
-Connecting our Socket to the TCP-IP Address.
+This is the value we saved from creating the Socket earlier. mov ecx, esp      ; Now all that is left is to point ECX to the top of the loaded stack. int 0x80          ; System Call Interrupt 0x80
 ```

 ### 4. Listen for incoming connections on the TCP-IP Socket